 I find it satisfying that gardening without pesticides and other chemicals makes my garden a haven for the birds and the bees who come to call.

 This rose below is called Kirsten Poulson, it is a vintage single rose that is so easy to grow and it thrives in the worst conditions.
 It blooms its little heart out and is easy to start from cuttings.

-There is something so satisfying from cutting a cane, stem or vine and it becoming another thriving plant.
+There is something so satisfying about cutting a cane, stem, or vine and it becoming another thriving plant.

 Having roses to greet you at every turn in the garden is a delight to the senses and to my mind an absolute necessity for a great Cottage Garden.
 Don’t let anyone tell you that roses are too hard to grow or too fussy.
 Just find the right roses for your growing conditions and enjoy all they have to offer.

 I truly hope you enjoyed a bit of flowery garden goodness.

 Lilacs are a Spring favorite and we have quite a few around the neighborhood planted back in the 1930’s and 40’s.
 They thrive on neglect and perfume the air every Spring.
 You can grow your own lilacs too!

 Growing flowers in the garden is a great way to bring beauty into your life but giving them away can be just as satisfying to your soul.

 Growing flowers for cutting is a fantastic way to share.
 There are so many flowers that do great as fresh-picked bouquets.
 Giving them to friends, family, or those that need a bit of a pick-me-up is a wonderful way to show you care.

 Garden Beauty on a Budget